-1 Introduction
+1. Introduction

 Perturbations of conformal field theories (CFT) in two dimensions (2D) have been a very active topic of study for a long time.
-The focus of this paper are 2D conformal field theories possessing Kac-Moody current algebra (or: "Affine Lie algebra") symmetry [1] associated with a Lie group \mathcal{G} , which are perturbed by a bilinear in the Noethercurrent (i.e. by a "left-right current-current bilinear interaction").
-Non-abelian Thirring models [2,3] and Gross-Neveu models [4] are much studied examples.
+The focus of this paper are 2D conformal field theories possessing Kac-Moody current algebra (or: "affine Lie algebra") symmetry [1] associated with a Lie group \mathcal{G} , which are perturbed by a bilinear in the Noether-current (i.e., by a "left-right current-current bilinear interaction").
+Non-Abelian Thirring models [2,3] and Gross-Neveu models [4] are much studied examples, see, e.g., [5-9].
 Typically, such perturbations are (marginally) relevant and generate a mass scale; in these cases the long-distance (infrared) behavior of these theories is that of a massive field theory.
-However, generalizations of these theories may exhibit [5] massless long-distance fixed points in a certain zero species ("replica") limit, or, which can be seen to be equivalent [6], when the symmetry group \mathcal{G} is replaced by a certain supergroup.
-Such theories are of great interest in condensed matter physics, since the mentioned "zerospecies", or equivalently, supersymmetry generalizations describe (de-)localization transitions known to occur in dirty, i.e. disordered, non-interacting electronic systems in two spatial dimensions, subject to static random impurities.
-Indeed, the aim of [5] was to study the integer quantum Hall plateau transition1, and to provide an alternative to the formulation given by Levine, Libby and Pruisken [7-11] in terms of a strongly coupled non-linear sigma model with a topological term.
-More recently it was recognized [12-15] that disordered superconductors (and other systems) provide an entire new arena capable of exhibiting (de-)localization transitions of a similar kind (albeit in entirely new universality classes).
-Since then, the study of (de-)localization transitions in non-interacting quantum systems in 2D has seen an immense surge of research activity.
+However, generalizations of these theories may exhibit [10] massless long-distance fixed points in a certain zero species ("replica") limit, or, which can be seen to be equivalent [11], when the symmetry group \mathcal{G} is replaced by a certain supergroup.
+Such theories are of great interest in condensed matter physics, since the mentioned "zero-species", or equivalently, supersymmetry generalizations describe (de-)localization transitions known to occur in dirty, i.e., disordered, non-interacting electronic systems in two spatial dimensions, subject to static random impurities.
+Indeed, the aim of [10] was to study the integer quantum Hall plateau transition,1 and to provide an alternative to the formulation given by Levine, Libby and Pruisken [12-15] in terms of a strongly coupled non-linear sigma model with a topological term (see also [16]).
+More recently it was recognized [17-19] that disordered superconductors (and other systems) provide an entire new arena capable of exhibiting (de-)localization transitions of a similar kind (albeit in entirely new universality classes).
+Since then, the study of (de-)localization transitions in non-interacting quantum systems in 2D has seen an immense surge of research activity (see, e.g., [20-27] and references therein).
 A general understanding of the strong-coupling (long-distance) behavior of 2D Kac-Moody current algebras perturbed by current-current interactions would be a valuable tool to describe a number of such transitions.
-Indeed, a good understanding of such perturbations has been achieved in a few cases [5,16-18].
+Indeed, a good understanding of such perturbations has been achieved in a few cases [10,28-30].
 However, in general, this is not the case, to date.